arkanelinux/docs.arkanelinux.org/docs/patch_notes/arkane.md

 # Arkane Linux patch notes

+## 2024.08.15
+- Replaced gnome-pictures with Fotema
+- Replaced Celluloid with Showtime

 ## 2024.07.09
 - `rd.auto=0` added to kernel params on new installs to work around Dracut + LUKS bug